leylabmpi/resmico/ResMiCo-SM/README.md

   - Metagenome communities are simulated (taxon abundances)
 2. Simulations using use-generated reads & reference genomes (no read simulation).
   - The reads are assumed to be pre-generated via simulation
+  - The reads are used for producing metagenome assemblies & generating bam files for the contigs
   - Ground-truth reference genomes are still provided
   - This is useful for testing other simulation datasets (e.g., CAMI)
 3. Generating ResMiCo input feature tables for real genome assemblies (e.g., MAGs).